Chandaro/LittleLemon_DjangoWebsite/README.md

 - Use environment variables for sensitive data.
 - For more apps or features, add new Django apps and update settings/URLs accordingly.

+## What You Can Gain From This Project
+Working on Little Lemon can help you:
+- Learn Django fundamentals: models, views, templates, forms, and admin.
+- Understand web application structure and best practices.
+- Practice database migrations and ORM usage.
+- Gain experience with static files and template inheritance.
+- Develop CRUD features and booking systems.
+- Customize and extend a real-world project for portfolio use.
+- Improve skills in Python, HTML, CSS, and web deployment.

 ## License
 This project is for educational/demo purposes.
 Please update the license as needed.